-Ken is also a co-director (with Denise Varney) of the Australian Centre, in the School of Culture and Communication.
-He is co-author (with Paul Salzman) of two Australian literary histories - The New Diversity: Australian Fiction 1970-1988 (McPhee Gribble, 1989) and After the Celebration: Australian Fiction 1989-2007 (MUP, 2009) - and co-editor (with Rachael Weaver) of four anthologies of colonial popular fiction, covering the Gothic, crime fiction, romance and adventure (all published by MUP).
-His most recent Australian book, co-edited and compiled with Rachael Weaver, is The Colonial Journals, and the emergence of Australian literary culture (University of Western Australia Publishing, 2014).
-With Rachael Weaver, Ken is currently working on an ARC-funded research project (2014-16) titled Populating the Nation: A Genealogy of Colonial Australian Character Types .
+Ken is co-author (with Paul Salzman) of two Australian literary histories - The New Diversity: Australian Fiction 1970-1988 (McPhee Gribble, 1989) and After the Celebration: Australian Fiction 1989-2007 (MUP, 2009) - and co-editor (with Rachael Weaver) of four anthologies of colonial popular fiction, covering the Gothic, crime fiction, romance and adventure (all published by MUP).

-Ken is on the editorial boards of the following journals: Gothic Studies, Australian Humanities Review, Adaptations, antiTHESISem>, Journal of Popular Romance Studies, Transgresive Culture, and Cine-Excess e-journal.
+Ken is on the editorial boards of the following journals: Gothic Studies, Australian Humanities Review, Adaptations, antiTHESIS, Journal of Popular Romance Studies, Transgressive Culture, and Cine-Excess e-journal.
 He is also on the editorial board of the International Gothic Series, and the Anthem Australian Humanities Research series.